 The film even does well to include some much-welcomed comedy, which the original trilogy didn’t have much of (not that it needed any).
 Scenes including the trolls and Gollum’s riddle really stand out in this first instalment, and it’s amazing to see how humour fits in so well in between all of the action and fantasy, without making it too gimmicky.

-This journey may be a little less serious than the one Frodo took, but the addition of humour brings something fresh to the similar premise.
+This journey may be a little less serious than the one Frodo took, but the addition of humour brings something fresh to a similar premise.
 This time, we can feel like part of the adventure because it’s that ‘fun’ quality that this is all about, whilst we can still fall in love with the characters, well.

 The new cast additions are certainly on par with the phenomenal cast of the original trilogy, too, with many actors reprising their roles from LOTR, as well.
 With a brilliant set of new characters, Martin Freeman, especially, stands out as a much better protagonist to follow than the wimpy Elijah Wood.
 And whilst none of the actors that play the dwarves are played by actual dwarves, these characters were incredibly enjoyable, too, making the film really easy to engage with.

 Introduced fantastically, it’s easy to find yourself liking every single one of the dwarves individually, as they’re given their own personalities to help you remember each of them, as you spend much of the film hoping that none of them stumble off a cliff to their demise.
 Gollum looks fantastic, as well, with Andy Serkis putting in so much effort into his role, yet again.

 Differences From The Book: